Karen and Dave

 Katie joined the Abar family back in 2013 after moving back from Cape Town in South Africa.
 A Portsmouth High School alumni (we’re doing you proud over here PHS), Katie completed a degree in hospitality at The University of Plymouth.

-With ten years of experience in the hospitality industry, the lovely Katie has worked her way through all four of our sister restaurants, sparkling gold dust wherever she goes.
+With over ten years of experience in the hospitality industry, the lovely Katie has worked her way through all four of our sister restaurants, sparkling gold dust wherever she goes.
 With us since the beginning, Katie took up the role of General Manager in September 2019.

 Cameron started his journey into the world of food helping out with his Dad in the kitchen at home.
 This inspired him to take his first step into the catering world at the age of 21 when he took the job of Commis Chef at The Millstream Hotel in their 2 AA Rosette restaurant, whilst studying at Chichester College.
 After being spotted at a cooking competition, he was then offered the opportunity to work at The Landau at The Langham in London for a year.
 Since then he has worked at Pennyhill Park, The Devonshire Arms on the Chatsworth Estate, and most recently 3 AA Rosette 36 on the Quay in Emsworth.